Does Medicare Part B cover any medications?

 Part B, medical insurance, offers very limited coverage of medications.
 It covers some injections administered in a doctor’s office, certain cancer drugs taken by mouth, and medications used with some types of equipment, such as a nebulizer or infusion pump.
 The beneficiary is responsible for the Part B deductible and a 20 percent coinsurance.
 (Medigap policies help to cover these costs.)

-Part B also covers essential vaccinations, including influenza, COVID-19, and pneumonia, and there is no copay for these medications.
+Part B also covers several essential vaccinations, including influenza, COVID-19, and pneumonia, and there is no copay for these drugs.